danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 ### Should we create a full `tenant` concept for the user to manage?
 We can, but we introduce complexity by increasing the API surface and adding background jobs to handle tenant lifecycle operations. [(initial exploration)](OtherOptions/add-tenant-id.md)

-### Can we specify that the feature can only be enabled at deployment time to simplify the usage?
-No, because the feature can be toggled at any time in the OSS implementation.
-We need to document the expected behavior.

 ### Should we use a lighter version of the `tenant` concept?
 Yes - we'll call this lighter version a `data partition`.